privacybydesign/irma-documentation/yivi-docs/blog/2025-04-14-eudi-wallet-roadmap/index.md

 ---
 slug: 2025-eudi-wallet-roadmap
-title: EUDI wallet roadmap
+title: Yivi’s Strategic Roadmap to EUDI-Wallet Compliance
 authors: [dibranmulder]
 tags: [yivi, eudi]
 ---

-Yivi is committed to becoming an EUDI-wallet, not because the technical choices of the [Architectural Reference Framework (ARF)](https://eu-digital-identity-wallet.github.io/eudi-doc-architecture-and-reference-framework/latest/) are in line with our principles but because we believe that the wide user adoption of ID-Wallets has to pushed from legislation perspective.
-And therefore, we have to comply with the legislation to ultimately fulfill our mission which is, with Yivi you are: `In charge of your digital data`, we provide technology that is `Privacy First`.

-Yivi is committed to stay privacy first, we think that from the ground up privacy should be respected and implemented.
-The current developments in the EUDI wallet ecosystem are step forwards in terms of European autonomy and self sovereignty of users, but lacks key privacy features, such as: `issuer unlinkability` and `relying party, which is a shame.
-We are closely following the [Topic G: Zero Knowledge Proof discussion](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussions/408) in the ARF.
-We are content with the fact that the issue is being addressed but we are quite skeptical of the outcome and moreover with the timeline of the outcome.
+As we enter a pivotal phase in digital identity development across Europe, **Yivi is committed to becoming a compliant EUDI-wallet**.
+This strategic decision is driven by a broader vision: to ensure that privacy-first identity solutions remain viable in a landscape increasingly shaped by regulation and standardization.

+Our mission has always been clear: **with Yivi, you are in charge of your digital data**.
+And while regulatory alignment with eIDAS 2.0 and the EUDI-wallet may challenge some of our architectural preferences, it is a necessary step to bring privacy-preserving identity to the masses.

+## Privacy by design, still at the core
+Yivi was built from the ground up to respect user privacy.
+The emergence of the EUDI-wallet framework is a positive step for digital autonomy and self sovereignty of users.
+However, we are concerned about the current lack of native support for core privacy mechanisms such as **issuer unlinkability** and **relying party unlinkability**.

+We are actively engaged in community discussions like [Topic G on Zero Knowledge Proofs](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussions/408), which highlight the limitations of the current specifications.
+While we appreciate that these topics are on the agenda, we remain cautious about both the timeline and the effectiveness of proposed solutions.

-## Current state of Yivi
+## Yivi Today: A Mature Ecosystem
 Yivi is a set of open source software project implementing the Idemix attribute-based credential scheme, allowing users to safely and securely authenticate themselves as privacy-preserving as the situation permits.
 Users receive digitally signed attributes from trusted issuers, storing them in their Yivi app, after which the user can selectively disclose attributes to others.

 Yivi is more than just a mobile app, in fact we have all the software to build up an ID-Wallet ecosystem, much like the ARF prescribes.
 Obviously, some components are missing but Yivi got quite some production-grade technology, such as:
-- an implementation of the Idemix signature scheme.
+- an implementation of the Idemix credential scheme.
 - an open and transparent implementation of a Trust Scheme.
 - an implementation of a proprietary `IRMA` protocol for issuance and selective disclosure, respecting core features such as: `selective disclosure`, `issuance`, `revocation based on accumulators` and that with respect to core privacy features such as: `issuer unlinkability` and `relying party unlinkability`.
 - a set of `open-source` software tooling to host `Attestation Providers (Issuers)` and `Relying Parties (Verifiers)`.